-- Direct supervision of 50 colposcopy cases of which 20 must be new highgrade disease. - Indirect supervision of 100 cases. - 30 new cases of which 15 must be high grade disease. - 70 follow up cases. - Attendance at the cytology and histology laboratories for a minimum of one day. - Regular attendance (at least 50%) at the colposcopy multidisciplinary meetings (MDM) and lead case reviews - Completion of a recognised basic RANZCOG approved colposcopy training course.
-For example, ASCCP or BSCCP - 10 case discussions with the Clinical Trainer - 10 clinical evaluation assessments - Clinical audit of practice - 40 hours experience in a Sexual Health or Family Planning clinic, this can be prior experience. - Maintenance of a clinical logbook see Appendix A - Use of a rubric for an example see Appendix B
+- Direct supervision of 50 colposcopy cases of which 20 must be new high-grade disease. - Indirect supervision of 100 cases. - 50 new cases of which 15 must be high grade disease. - 50 follow up cases. - Attendance at the cytology and histology laboratories for a minimum of one day. - Regular attendance (at least 50%) at the colposcopy multidisciplinary meetings (MDM) and lead case reviews - Completion of a recognised basic RANZCOG approved colposcopy training course.
+For example, Australian Society for Colposcopy and Cervical Pathology (ASCCP) or British Society for Colposcopy and Cervical Pathology (BSCCP). - 10 case discussions with the Clinical Trainer - 10 clinical evaluation assessments - Clinical audit of practice - 40 hours experience in a Sexual Health or Family Planning clinic, this can be prior experience. - Maintenance of a clinical logbook see Appendix A - Use of a rubric for an example see Appendix B